RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 - Active-Active replication also doubles memory consumption.
 The effect is cumulative; that is, if you enable Active-Active and replication, the memory size impact can be as large as four times (4x) the original data size.
 (This is significantly reduced when [Auto Tiering]({{< relref "/rs/databases/auto-tiering/" >}}) is enabled.)

-- Modules also consume memory.
+- Advanced capabilities also consume memory.

 Memory limits in Redis Enterprise Cloud are subject to the same considerations as Redis Enterprise Software; to learn more, see [Database memory limits]({{< relref "/rs/databases/memory-performance/memory-limit.md" >}})